hpcaitech/ColossalAI/colossalai/inference/README.md

 ## Introduction

-`Colossal Inference` is a module that contains colossal-ai designed inference framework, featuring high performance, steady and easy usability. `Colossal Inference` incorporated the advantages of the latest open-source inference systems, including TGI, vLLM, FasterTransformer, Lightly and flash attention. while combining the design of Colossal AI, especially Shardformer, to reduce the learning curve for users.
+`Colossal Inference` is a module that contains colossal-ai designed inference framework, featuring high performance, steady and easy usability. `Colossal Inference` incorporated the advantages of the latest open-source inference systems, including TGI, vLLM, FasterTransformer, LightLLM and flash attention. while combining the design of Colossal AI, especially Shardformer, to reduce the learning curve for users.

 ## Design